 Estimation of operative risk and life expectancy plays a critical role in EBR.
 Tradeoffs between risk, invasiveness, hemodynamic gain, and anatomic durability of the vascular intervention are commonly made in everyday practice.
 Risk stratification tools can assist by providing objective criteria for such decisions.
-Multiple tools have been developed and applied to the CLTI population (Table 6.1).63-67,225,409-412 End points modeled have included all-cause mortality, major amputation, AFS, and perioperative events.
+Multiple tools have been developed and applied to the CLTI population (Table 6.1).
+63-67,225,409-412 End points modeled have included all-cause mortality, major amputation, AFS, and perioperative events.
 The list of predictors identified in these models includes advanced age (>75 or 80 years), CKD, CAD, congestive heart failure, DM, smoking, cerebrovascular disease, tissue loss, BMI, dementia, and functional status.
 Frailty, a recently identified functional measure, is also of clear importance in the CLTI population.
-Patients with ESRD are at the highest risk in many reports and yet have been specifically excluded in some CLTI studies.
-All of these tools have been developed retrospectively using data from patients who have undergone revascularization, thereby excluding those who were managed conservatively or selected for primary amputation.
-Whereas some were validated in
+413,414 Patients with ESRD are at the highest risk in many reports and yet have been specifically excluded in some CLTI studies.
+415,416 All of these tools have been developed retrospectively using data from patients who have undergone revascularization, thereby excluding those who were managed conservatively or selected for primary amputation.
+Whereas some were validated in external data sets of similar patients, none has been prospectively tested across the spectrum of CLTI presenting for initial evaluation and treatment.

-Recommendations Grade Level of evidence 6.3 Estimate 1 periprocedural risk and life expectancy in patients with CLTI who are candidates for revascularization.
-(Strong) C (Low) 6.4 Define a CLTI patient 2 as average surgical risk when anticipated periprocedural mortality is <5% and estimated 2-year survival is >50%.
-2 (Weak) C (Low) Biancari, 2007 Schanzer, 2008 Bradbury, 2010 Meltzer, 2013 Simons, 6.5 Define a CLTI patient 2 as high surgical risk when anticipated periprocedural mortality is ≥5% or estimated 2-year survival is ≤50%. !
-(Weak) C (Low) 2016 external data sets of similar patients, none has been prospectively tested across the spectrum of CLTI presenting for initial evaluation and treatment.
 As such, no specific tool and model can be recommended in preference to others.

+Recommendations 6 (continued)

+6.3 Estimate periprocedural risk and life expectancy in patients with CLTI who are candidates for revascularization.

+Grade Level of evidence Key references

+1 (Strong) C (Low) Biancari, 63 2007

+Schanzer, 64 2008

+Bradbury, 65 2010

+Meltzer, 66 2013

+Simons, 67 2016

+6.4 Define a 6.4 Define a CLTI patient as average surgical risk when

+anticipated periprocedural mortality is <5% and estimated

+2-year survival is >50%.

+Grade Level of evidence Key references

+2 (Weak) C (Low)

+6.5 Define a CLTI patient as high surgical risk when

+anticipated periprocedural mortality is ≥5% or estimated

+2-year survi ival is ≤50%.

+Grade Level of evidence Key references

+2 (Weak) C (Low)

 Specific recommendations about preoperative cardiac and anesthetic evaluation before limb revascularization are beyond the scope of this document.
 The reader is referred to Section 4 and to other published guidelines.
+417,418

-PLAN: Limb staging.
+PLAN: Limb staging

 CLTI patients present with a broad spectrum of disease severity.
-Staging of the limb is central to EBR (Section 3), and use of the SVS Threatened Limb Classification System (WIfl) is recommended (Section 1).10,68-72,171 This is the only system that fully integrates wound severity, ischemia, and infection to stage CLTI.
+Staging of the limb is central to EBR (Section 3), and use of the SVS Threatened Limb Classification System (WIfI) is recommended (Section 1).
+10,68-72,171 This is the only system that fully integrates wound severity, ischemia, and infection to stage CLTI.